Telenav/cactus/README.md

 and it's helpful to have tooling to resolve those problems and make development as transparent and straightforward as possible:

-  1. A submodule root points to a specific commit.
-If we're doing ongoing development, we probably want to be at the head of a development branch, not on whatever commit the submodule root pointed to the last time someone pushed to _that_.
+  1. A workspace points to a specific commit.
+If we're doing ongoing development, we probably want to be at the head of a development branch, not on whatever commit the workspace pointed to the last time someone pushed to _that_.
 So, a tool or script for the task of _get me ready to do development on branch x_ that brings everything up to date is helpful (the `cactus-development-prep` script is for that)
   2. If we're doing development that touches multiple sub-checkouts, it is easy to commit and push our